 Just because creatine is natural, doesn't necessarily mean that it is safe.
 Supplements aren't held to the same standards as other medication, which means you can't always know exactly what's in your supplement, or in what amounts.

 Researchers still don't know the long-term effects of taking creatine supplements, especially in young people.
 Adolescents who take creatine often do so without their doctor's advice, which can cause them to take more than the recommended dose.

 The EFSA says provided high purity creatine monohydrate is used in foods for particular nutritional uses, consumption of doses of up to 3g/day of creatine supplements is unlikely to pose any risk.

 Although most healthy people can take it without any problems, creatine can, in rare cases, have adverse effects, particularly when used in excess.
 Side effects can include:

-Certain drugs, including cimetidine, non-steroidal anti-inflammatories, and diuretics, can have potentially dangerous interactions with creatine.
+Certain drugs, including cimetidine, non-steroidal anti-inflammatories ( NSAIDs), and diuretics, can have potentially dangerous interactions with creatine.

 Taking the stimulants caffeine and ephedra with creatine can increase the risk of side effects.

 Creatine isn't recommended for people with kidney or liver disease, or diabetes.
 Others who should avoid taking it are children under the age of 18 and women who are pregnant or breastfeeding.
 Also don't use creatine if you are taking any medication or supplement that could affect your blood sugar, because creatine may also affect blood sugar levels.

 If you do take creatine, drink enough water to prevent dehydration.

 No matter what your personal health circumstances are, let your doctor know before you take creatine or any other supplement.